Large homogeneous submatrices: Notation, preliminaries--Proof of

 For two subsets $X,Y\subs [n]$, we write $X<Y$ to denote that $x<y$ for every $x\in X, y\in Y$.
 When $Y=\{y\}$, we may simply write $X<y$.
 We systematically omit floor and ceiling signs whenever they are not essential.

 We start by proving that only acyclic forbidden matrices can force large all-0 submatrices.
 This also shows that \Cref{conj:acyclic} can only hold for acyclic $P$.

-\begin{prop} Let $P$ be a \zm matrix.
-If $P$ is not acyclic, then there is a $P$-free $n\times n$ \zm matrix $A$ with no homogeneous $n^{1-\eps}\times n^{1-\eps}$ submatrix for every large enough $n$, where $\eps=\eps(P)$ is a positive constant. \end{prop} \begin{proof} We may assume that every row and column of $P$ contains at least two 1-entries, as otherwise we can replace $P$ with a submatrix.
+\begin{prop} Let $P$ be a $k\times \ell$ \zm matrix.
+If $P$ is not acyclic, then there is a $P$-free $n\times n$ \zm matrix $A$ with at least $n^2/2$ 0-entries, but no homogeneous $n^{1-\eps}\times n^{1-\eps}$ submatrices for every large enough $n$, where $\eps=\eps(P)$ is a positive constant. \end{prop} \begin{proof} We may assume that every row and column of $P$ contains at least two 1-entries, as otherwise we can replace $P$ with a submatrix.
 In particular, we have $k,\ell\ge 2$, and $P$ contains at least $k+\ell$ 1-entries.